Opportunities for Undergraduates

 Financial support over the course of 8 weeks includes a stipend of $3,600, a travel allowance of up to $500 and free dormitory housing.

-The deadline for the 2018 Summer Intern Program is February 5, 2018 at 5:00pm EST. All application materials must be in by this date and time.
+The deadline for the 2019 Summer Intern Program is February 10, 2019 at 12:00pm (Noon) EST. All application materials must be in by this date and time.
 Notifications of acceptance will be sent no later than early April.

 The 5 week Summer Program in Epidemiology & Biostatistics integrates mathematics and quantitative methods to provide students with an understanding of the skills and processes necessary to pursue a career in public health.
 Different areas of study in Epidemiology include: